The Alibi defense in D.C.

 How can you not love the criminal defenses?
 With the government burdened with proving every element of an offense beyond a reasonable doubt, one criminal defense strategy is to challenge the identity of the perpetrator.
 Yes, says the defense lawyer in an alibi defense.
 I am sure the crime was committed, and wasn’t it a particularly egregious one at …

 Assuming you did nothing to encourage or instigate the activity, there is nothing illegal about being present during the commission of a crime.
 There is also no duty, upon coming across a crime in progress, to prevent that crime from occurring.
 This is true even if you are with people who are actually committing the crime.
-These principles lay …
+These principles lay the …

 The innocent or momentary possession of a firearm or any other type of contraband is a valid defense in Washington, D.C.